 What is a Camera Inspection?

 Whether you’re a snowbird heading south for the winter or a retiree planning an extended vacation, a video camera inspection of your perimeter drain can provide peace of mind while away from home.
 A plumbing camera provides precise assessment and can pinpoint the exact location of a clog.
-The analysis can also detect minor repair issues before they become a major problem.
+The analysis can also detect minor repair issues before they become major problems.

 When a perimeter drain backs up, servicing may require excavating both the soil around the foundation and any landscaping in the area.
 A professional plumber will troubleshoot the problem with an advanced camera inspection.
-This exploration can accurately discover if tree roots, broken pipes or foreign objects are the issue and determine whether pipes need repair or replacement.
+This exploration can accurately discover if tree roots, broken pipes, or foreign objects are the issue and determine whether pipes need repair or replacement.

 Protect Your Home